Telos team

 Passion: Outside of education and therapy, his passion is Jiu-Jitsu

-Primary Therapist - Geneva Campus
+Primary Therapist - North Campus

-Student Living Director-Geneva Campus
+Student Living Director - South Campus

 Scottie Wilson